How To Manage Anger Problems: 8 Options You Have

 Defining Anger And Anger Issues

-Some questions you should ask yourself:
+Some questions you can ask yourself:

 - Do you find yourself having frequent or uncontrollable angry outbursts?